-I am a non-Missouri resident.
-Will this affect the total program cost?
+If I am a non-Missouri resident, will it affect my total program cost?

 What if I need to withdraw from the program?
-What is the refund policy?
+Can I receive a refund?

-To withdraw from a program, the student must contact Shanon Dickerson, the CAFNR Director of Study Abroad, in writing at email@example.com.
+To withdraw from a program, you must contact Shanon Dickerson, the CAFNR Director of Study Abroad, in writing at email@example.com.

 Regardless of the time of withdrawal, initial program deposits are non-refundable.

 When you apply to a study abroad program, it is strongly advised that you apply for your passport immediately if you do not already have one.
 A valid passport is necessary to finalize international flight arrangements.
 Information on obtaining a passport can be located on the U.S. Department of State’s website.
 It is the responsibility of every student participant to ensure that they have a valid passport in time for program departure.
 Failure to do so can result in the inability to participate in the study abroad program.

 Current passport holders need to verify the expiration date on their passport.
 Passports must be valid for six months beyond the program return date.
 If your passport was issued before your 16th birthday, the validity is only for five years instead of the ten-year validity that applies to adult-issued passports.

 You may also need to obtain a student visa before travelling.
 This depends on your nationality, your study abroad destination, the length of your program, and other specific factors as outlined by the host country’s government.
-Visa information specific to your program will be discussed at orientation sessions and/or will be distributed to participants via email.
-Please note that CAFNR makes every effort to provide program participants with the most up-to-date information regarding visa policies of study abroad destinations.
+Visa information specific to your program will be discussed at orientation sessions and/or will be distributed to you via email.
+Please note that CAFNR makes every effort to guide program participants in attaining the most up-to-date information regarding visa policies of study abroad destinations.
 However, visas are issued at the discretion of the appropriate Consulate or Embassy.

-Am I required to attend the orientation sessions?
-Why are they important?
+Am I required to attend the mandatory orientation sessions?

 Attendance at the pre-departure orientation sessions is MANDATORY.
-As a rule, exceptions are granted only for academic conflicts (class or exam attendance, required academic field trips).
-Exceptions are granted only at the discretion of the Director of Study Abroad or the faculty program leader.
+As a rule, exceptions are only granted for academic conflicts (class or exam attendance, required academic field trips, etc.) and are at the discretion of the CAFNR Director of Study Abroad and/or the faculty program leader.
 You will be informed ahead of time of the meeting dates and should schedule work and personal appointments around these mandatory sessions.

-Attendance at the orientation sessions is MANDATORY due to the vital and program-specific information disseminated to students at these meetings.
-This information includes critical information about program logistics, health and safety issues, academic concerns, cultural adaptation, etc. These sessions also give program participants the opportunity to meet one another and make connections prior to the program travel dates.
+Attendance at the orientation sessions is mandatory due to the vital program-specific information that is disseminated to you at these meetings.
+Critical information about program logistics, health and safety issues, academic concerns, cultural adaptation, etc. is provided to you as well as the opportunity to meet one another and make connections prior to the program travel dates.

-All students participating in CAFNR study abroad programs are enrolled in MU’s GeoBlue’s Blanket Student Accident and Sickness Insurance Policy.
-In addition, a FrontierMEDEX rider policy covering security and political evacuations is included.
+Students are enrolled in MU’s GeoBlue’s Blanket Student Accident and Sickness Insurance Policy.
+A FrontierMEDEX rider policy covering security and political evacuations is also included.
 For more information on these policies, including coverage amounts, please visit the MU International Center’s website.